unicode-org/icu4x/ffi/diplomat/cpp/docs/source/segmenter_grapheme_ffi.rst

 .. cpp:class:: ICU4XGraphemeClusterBreakIteratorLatin1

+    See the `Rust documentation for GraphemeClusterBreakIteratorLatin1 <https://docs.rs/icu/latest/icu/segmenter/type.GraphemeClusterBreakIteratorLatin1.html>`__ for more information.

     .. cpp:function:: int32_t next()

         Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.